archived chinoiserie wallpaper fragment from brighton pavilion

 The main staircase and hallway are two of the most stunning parts of Brighton Pavilion.
 Painted in a very different and much more European style to the rest of the palace, its colour and aesthetic closely align with my Florence design, which is one of the primary reasons it was chosen for the tearoom.

-Artist Joanna Charlotte at the top of the grand staircase at Brighton PavilionArtist Joanna Charlotte at the top of the Grand Staircase at Brighton Pavilion
+Artist Joanna Charlotte at the top of the grand staircase at Brighton Pavilion

 Learn to paint on silk paper

 Want to try painting on silk paper?
-Whether your sights are set on creating a unique piece of wall art or you’re just starting out, I have sheets of silk that are perfect for watercolours or gouache paint.
+Whether your sights are set on creating a unique piece of wall art or you’re just starting out, I have sheets of silk and chinoiserie paintbrushes that are perfect for watercolours or gouache paint.
 In a choice of sizes, there’s something for everyone and for all levels of ability.

 Diane Hill painting colourful chinoiserie birds and leaves onto silk paper